Telemachus

-In Greek mythology, Telemachus (/təˈlɛməkəs/ tə-LEM-ə-kəs; Τηλέμαχος) is the son of Odysseus and Penelope, who are central characters in Homer's Odyssey.
+Telemachus (/təˈlɛməkəs/ tə-LEM-ə-kəs; Τηλέμαχος) is the son of Odysseus and Penelope in Greek mythology, and a central character in Homer's Odyssey.
 When Telemachus reached manhood, he visited Pylos and Sparta in search of his wandering father.
 On his return to Ithaca, he found that Odysseus had reached home before him.
-Then father and son slay the suitors who had gathered around Penelope.
-According to later tradition, Telemachus married Circe after Odysseus's death.
+Then father and son slew the suitors who had gathered around to woo Penelope.
+According to the Telegony, a lost epic, Telemachus married Circe.

 The first four books of the Odyssey focus on Telemachus's journeys in search of news about his father, who has yet to return home from the Trojan War, and are traditionally given the title Telemachy.

 Etymology

 Telemachus's name in Greek means "far from battle", or perhaps "fighting from afar", as a bowman does.